kamilwest/Cherubin/README.md

 # Future Enhancements

--Integrate optional logging for historical network trends.
+Integrate optional logging for historical network trends.

--Add customizable color themes.
+Add customizable color themes.

--Package as standalone executable with PyInstaller for Windows/Linux.
+Package as standalone executable with PyInstaller for Windows/Linux.

--Possible integration with other monitoring tools for automated alerts.
+Possible integration with other monitoring tools for automated alerts.

 #License